Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 7950 3GB will be 56% quicker than the Radeon HD 7850 in general, because of its higher bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 7950 3GB should perform much faster than the Radeon HD 7850 in general. (explain)

-Texel RateThe Radeon HD 7950 3GB will be much (about 63%) faster with regards to AF than the Radeon HD 7850. (explain)
+Texel RateThe Radeon HD 7950 3GB should be a lot (more or less 63%) better at anisotropic filtering than the Radeon HD 7850. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon HD 7850 is a better choice, not by a very large margin though. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon HD 7850 is the winner, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison